Strain-tunable anomalous Hall effect in hexagonal MnTe

 \section{Strain-tunable AHE and $T$-symmetry breaking}

 Since $\alpha$-MnTe is an intrinsically hole-doped semiconductor, where holes arise from defects in the material's crystal structure \cite{IWANOWSKI201013}, we first systematically study the sample-dependent AHE in free-standing $\alpha$-MnTe single crystals.
-Figure \ref{fig:fig2}a shows the experimental setup where the externally applied magnetic field is along the $c$ axis, and the three 120$^\circ$ separated magnetic domains are shown in the inset of Fig.~\ref{fig:fig2}a, and Fig.~\ref{fig:fig2}b.
-Twelve samples were measured, and the results are summarized in Figs. \ref{fig:fig2}d-f.
+Figure \ref{fig:fig2}a shows the experimental setup where the externally applied magnetic field is along the $c$-axis, and the three 120$^\circ$ separated magnetic domains are shown in the inset of Fig.~\ref{fig:fig2}a and in Fig.~\ref{fig:fig2}b.
+Fourteen samples were measured, and the results are summarized in Figs. \ref{fig:fig2}d-f.
 Although all measured samples have a similar $T_{\mathrm{AM}}$ (Fig.~\ref{fig:fig2}d), the spontaneous AHE is only observed for samples with charge gaps falling between 15--18 meV (Figs. \ref{fig:fig2}e,f).
-The inset of Figure \ref{fig:fig2}c shows the representative field-dependence of the Hall resistivity/magnetization with linear background subtracted (see Methods for background subtraction details), which exhibit clear hysteresis loops.
+The inset of Figure \ref{fig:fig2}c shows the representative field-dependence of the Hall resistivity/magnetization with linear background subtracted (see Methods for background subtraction details), which exhibits clear hysteresis loops.
 The main panel of Figure \ref{fig:fig2}c shows the temperature dependence of the anomalous Hall resistivity ($\rho_{xy}^{\mathrm A}$, defined as $\rho_{xy}$ at zero field extracted from positive-to-negative field sweeps), which was only observed between 200--300 K, consistent with the earlier work on free-standing bulk $\alpha$-MnTe \cite{kluczykCoexistenceAnomalousHall2024}.

 To determine the strain-dependent AHE, we applied tunable uniaxial strain along both the NNN and NN Mn--Mn bond directions in $\alpha$-MnTe single crystals exhibiting the AHE.